-Strata title allows individual ownership of part of a property (called a ‘lot’ which is generally an apartment or townhouse), combined with shared ownership in the remainder (called ‘common property’ e.g. foyers, driveways, gardens) through a legal entity called the owners corporation or a body corporate.
+Strata title allows individual ownership of part of a property (called a ‘lot’ which is generally an apartment, unit or townhouse), combined with shared ownership in the remainder (called ‘common property’ e.g. foyers, driveways, gardens) through a legal entity called the owners corporation or a body corporate.

 Developments that can exist under strata plans can be residential, commercial, retail, mixed use, serviced apartments, retirement villages, caravan parks, golf estates, industrial estates, and resorts.

 The key features of living in a strata scheme are:

 - you own your unit or apartment as well as sharing ownership and responsibility for ‘common property’

 - if you own your unit, you are automatically a member of the ‘owners corporation’ which has responsibility for common property

 - you have to contribute to the cost of running the building through paying quarterly levies

 - you also have to pay money into a capital works fund (sinking fund), for future long-term expenses such as painting the building or replacement of guttering